varunkat/Teachable-Challenge/Readme.md

 ```
  def patterns(self, x, y, m, type)
 ```
-* Task 2 is developed using Python functions and exceptions were handles where ever possible.
+* Task 2 is developed using Python functions and exceptions were handled where ever possible.
 The algorithm can be found in the code sample and comments were provided for better understanding of code.

 ### Task 3 - SQL schema
 * Assume that this Python application is logging all values to a database that were calculated by different methods stated in the application.